Yidian-He/OppLa-prototype/README.md

 ## Technical Support or Questions

-If you have questions or need help integrating the product please [contact us](https://flattenthecurvehack.slack.com/archives/C011HEV8DGT)
+If you have questions or need help integrating the product please [contact us](https://flattenthecurvehack.slack.com/archives/C011HEV8DGT) through Slack Channel #Moscato